 Yasha Young is the executive creative director of URBAN NATION, Berlin’s unique and worldwide first museum of urban contemporary art.
 As part of her Vision she created and founded the two internationally renowned exhibition and art projects: Project M / and One Wall which supports young artists and curators on an international level and that are continuously evolving.
 Since 2001, Young is deeply involved in the international art scene as a curator, innovator, project developer, art career and high profile collection manager.

 Andy is an award-winning researcher and co-founder of Melodrive, an AI adaptive music system for VR and games.
-He is on a mission to use AI to extend what human composers can do, creating music that adapts to users in interactive environments, and transforming interactive media in the process.
+On a mission to use AI to extend what human composers can do, he creates music that adapts to users in interactive environments, and transforming interactive media in the process.

-Eric Wahlforss is Founder and Chief Product Officer (CPO) at SoundCloud, the world’s largest open audio platform.
-As Chief Product Officer, Wahlforss leads the strategy around all product initiatives to ensure a clear product vision is in place and aligned across the organization with a focus on the creation and building of products and features that enhance the SoundCloud experience for users.
+Eric is Founder and Chief Product Officer (CPO) at SoundCloud, the world’s largest open audio platform.
+As Chief Product Officer, he leads the strategy around all product initiatives, ensuring a clear product vision is in place and aligned across the organization with a focus on the creation and building of products and features that enhance the SoundCloud experience for users.

-John is Co-Founder and Managing Partner of Plus Eight Equity Partners, which partners with innovative music technology companies to support growth expansion and provide strategic and operational guidance.
-He is a world-class DJ with over 35 years of experience and one of the largest networks in the electronic music community.
-He co-founded Beatport LLC where he was an active board member until its acquisition by NASDAQ-listed SFX Entertainment, Inc. He was also instrumental in bringing to market Final Scratch, a revolutionary technology for DJs.
-He currently serves on the Board of Pacemaker DJ and the Technology & Innovation Committee of the Association for Electronic Music.
-He received his undergraduate degree in mathematics and statistics from the University of Western Ontario.
+John is Co-Founder and Managing Partner of Plus Eight Equity Partners, working with innovative music technology companies to support growth and provide strategic and operational guidance.
+He also happens to be a world-class DJ with over 35 years of experience and one of the largest networks in the electronic music community.
+He co-founded Beatport LLC, and currently serves on the Board of Pacemaker DJ and the Technology & Innovation Committee of the Association for Electronic Music.

 Who do CEO’s, entrepreneurs and industry innovators turn to when they need advice?
 Silvia Christmann, that’s who.
 She focuses on building dynamic frameworks for businesses to implement investment plans, while working with high-achieving individuals and their teams during periods of rapid growth.
 In addition to her dynamic speaking appearances, Silvia has also been featured in Forbes, Entrepreneur, Huffington Post, Inc., and numerous other publications worldwide.